Airomarto/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 3 - "echo $PATH | tr ":" "\n" | wc -l" to count the number of directories in PATH Task 4 - "printenv" to display list of environment variables Task 5 - "set" to display the list of local, environment variables and functions Task 6 - "BEST="School" to create a local variable
+Task 3 - "echo $PATH | tr ":" "\n" | wc -l" to count the number of directories in PATH Task 4 - "printenv" to display list of environment variables Task 5 - "set" to display the list of local, environment variables and functions Task 6 - "BEST="School"" to create a local variable Task 7 - "BEST=School" to create a global variable